 Instructions

-- In a large pot, preheat the oil to medium heat for 3 minutes.
-Add the onions and jalapeño peppers and cook for 6 to 8 minutes.
+- In a large pot, preheat the 2 tbsps. oil to medium heat for 3 minutes.
+Add the onions and cook for 5 minutes.
 Add the garlic and cook for another minute.

 - Move the vegetables to the outer edge of pot and add the beef to the center.
-Season with salt, pepper, cumin and oregano.
+Season with salt, pepper and cumin.
 Cook for another 8 to 10 minutes until the beef gets a little bit of a crust on it.
 Drain out as much of the oil as you can.

-- Add tomatillo sauce, cooked potatoes, roasted green chiles and water to the beef.
+- Add tomatillo sauce, drained potatoes, roasted green chiles and broth to the beef.
 Stir well to combine.
-Bring to a boil, reduce heat, cover and continue cooking for 20 minutes or until the liquid reduces and it becomes thicker.
+Crush the oregano between the palms of your hands and mix into the beef.
+Bring to a boil, reduce heat, cover and continue cooking for 20 minutes or until the liquid reduces and potatoes cook through.
 Taste for salt.
-Remove from heat and let stand for 15 minutes
+Remove from heat and let stand for 10 minutes.
+Serve with rice, beans and warm tortillas.
+For enchiladas, cook the beef a few minutes longer or until it becomes thicker.

 Yummy